-In addition, subject to adjustment for the ratio used to determine the number of shares issuable to Bacterin stockholders in connection with the Reverse Merger, we have assumed Bacterin's obligations under its outstanding warrants immediately prior to the Reverse Merger.
-As a result of such assumption, we also have warrants outstanding to purchase 3,441,732 shares of our common stock.
+In addition, subject to adjustment for the ratio used to determine the number of shares issuable to Bacterin stockholders in connection with the Reverse Merger, we have assumed Bacterin's obligations under its outstanding warrants immediately prior to the Reverse Merger and are in the process of issuing substitute warrants.
+As a result of such assumption and issuance of substitute warrants, we also have warrants outstanding to purchase 3,441,732 shares of our common stock.
 The exercise prices of these warrants range from \$2.00 to \$2.50 and commence expiring in March 2014 through December 2019.